Digital Transgender Archive

 The Latino GLBT History Project aims to conserve and educate people of the cultural heritage, contributions, and accomplishments of the Washington D.C.-area Latino GLBT community.
 The DTA features the José Gutierrez Collection contributed by the Latino GLBT History Project.
 This collection consists of eight photographs that showcase drag pageants in the Latino community.

 Rudy Cardona and Victor Lopez are the co-creators of a number of pageants: Miss Corpus Christi America, Miss Corpus Christi Metroplex, Miss Nueces County, Miss Texas Riviera, and Mr. Corpus Christi.
 These pageants were produced by the Texas Crown Productions, which Rudy Cardona was also the owner of.
 The Victor Lopez and Rudy Cardona Photograph Collection consist of photographs from the pageants, as well as the Houston Baile of 1994 and the Houston Pride parades of 1992-1994.

 Oral histories are a form of collecting spoken history through the stories of individuals.
-Through the Tretter Transgender Oral History Project and the NYC Trans Oral History Project, you can listen to the stories of many individuals who disucss childhood and transition experiences and the violence and discrimination that many trans people face.
+Our Oral Histories with People of Color collection highlights histories and experiences that are underrepresented on our site.
+You can listen to the stories of many individuals who disucss childhood and transition experiences and the violence and discrimination that many trans people face.
 Most of these oral histories are in English while some are in Spanish.
 These oral histories, which are easily accessible for a variety of audiences, are a way of preserving history and experiences that are not often captured in other types of historical records.